nealarch01/iOSGoUserAuth/README.md

 ## Missing features 🫠:
 - No JWT refresh endpoints
 - PUT method to update account data was not implemented
-- Storing token for persistent login w/ CoreData
+- Storing token for persistent login w/ CoreData/UserDefaults
 - HTTPs server (HTTP was chosen for development purposes)